Making the most of the theme editor

 For example, here, I have a my_type custom type that extends a Button and uses a red StyleBoxFlat.
 If I apply it to the Label, it still works!

-Whether you're overriding an existing type, or creating your own custom type, you can use "show default" to see which fields are used by the element.
-Turning it off will only show fields you have overriden.
+Whether you're overriding an existing type or creating your own custom type, you can use "Show Default" to see which fields are used by the element.
+Turning it off will only show fields you have overridden.

 Theme previewer